entrylabs/entry-hw/app/custom_modules/serialport/PUBLISHING.md

 This can be checked in the .travis.yml file and appveyor.yml file.
 Within these files, if a git tag is detected a binary will be built and published for each version.

-1. Merge all changes and new features into master.
+1. Merge all changes and new features into master
-2. Fill out changelog.md.
+2. Fill out `changelog.md`
-3. Bump up npm version *AND* binary host version in `package.json`, commit and push.
+3. Bump up npm version in `package.json`
-4. Update the README.md to reference this current version and to previous major version docs.
+4. Update the `.docs/README.hbs` to reference this current version and to previous major version docs then regenerate docs `npm run docs`.
-5. Generate new tags based on package.json version number with `git tag 2.0.7 -a` and include the change log in the tag's annotation.
+5. Commit then generate new tags based on package.json version number with `git tag 5.0.0 -a` and include the change log in the tag's annotation.
 6. Push tags to Github with `git push --tags`
-7. Switch to node v0.10 and npm 3
-8. Ensure you have node 0.12 and npm@2 loaded `rm -rf node_modules && npm install`
+7. `rm -rf package-lock.json node_modules build && npm install`
-9. Publish to npm.
-BUT NOT YET.
-Builds can an hour and occasionally fail (mainly on Appveyor) for seemingly no reason.
+8. Publish to npm after builds finish.
+Builds can take half an hour and occasionally fail for seemingly no reason.
 Restart any failures in the travis or appeveyor ui.
-While you wait, copy the changelog updates into the Github release field.
+While you wait, remove the content of the Github release message so the tag's text shows.
 When the entire matrix succeeds and all binaries exist run `npm publish`.
+9. Kick off the build matrix for either the master or beta branch on [serialport-test-pilot](https://travis-ci.org/j5js/serialport-test-pilot).
+It will install serialport from npm on a wide range of systems.

 Differences for beta release
-* Tag like: `git tag 2.0.7-beta1 -a` and include the change log in the tag's annotation.
+* Tag like: `git tag 6.0.0-beta6 -a` and include the change log in the tag's annotation.
 * Publish with `npm publish --tag beta`

 ## Config Travis, AppVeyor and Github to generate all of the binaries.